National Association of Social Workers (NASW) Credentials

 • Education Requirement: BSW from a CSWE accredited school and 20 contact hours of continuing education related to working with older adults, or proof of an aging/gerontology concentration through transcript or certification

-• Additional Requirements: Adherence to the NASW Code of Ethics, Standards for Social Work Services in Long-Term Care Facilities and Standards for Continuing Professional Education, ACBSW, current BSW-level license, ASWB BSW-level passing exam score, or one year of additional experience and 10 additional hours of continuing education
+• Additional Requirements: Adherence to the NASW Code of Ethics, Standards for Social Work Services in Long-Term Care Facilities and Standards for Continuing Professional Education, ACBSW, current BSW-level license, ASWB BSW-level passing exam score, or one (1) additional year of experience and twenty (20) additional CEUs if no bachelor’s-level license is available in your state.

 • Education Requirement: BSW from a CSWE accredited school